-Breanna is Gum Tree that loves to sway in the breeze, provide shade, food and shelter for many living things and most importantly, she helps our planet breathe.
+Breanna is a Gum Tree that loves to sway in the breeze.
+She provides shade, food and shelter for many living things and most importantly she helps our planet breathe.

 The eucalyptus tree is a large, fast-growing evergreen that is native to Australia.
 The tree can grow to 375-480 feet (125-160 meters).
 Eucalyptus belongs to the myrtle (Myrtace ae) family.
 There are more than 300 species of eucalyptus, and Eucalyptus globulus is the most well-known species.
 One species (E. amygdalin ) is the tallest tree known in the world.
 The tree grows best in areas with an average temperature of 60°F (15°C).

 Eucalyptus trees constitute over 75% of the tree population of Australia.
 The eucalyptus tree is also known in Australia as the blue gum tree or malee.
 Other names for eucalyptus include Australian fever tree and stringy bark tree.
 The name is actually derived from the Greek word “eucalyptos,” which means “well covered,” and refers to the cuplike membrane that covers the budding flowers of the tree.

 The bluish green leaves carry the medicinal properties of the tree and grow to a length of 6-12 inches (15-30 cm).
 While the leathery leaves are the sole food for koala, the leaves also contain a fragrant volatile oil that has antiseptic, expectorant, antibacterial, anti-inflammatory, deodorant, diuretic, and antispasmodic properties.
 Other constituents of the leaves include tannins, phenolic acids, flavonoids (eucalyptin, hyperin, hyperoside, quercitin, quercitrin, rutin), sesquiterpenes, aldehydes, and ketones.